Automattic/sensei/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing Instructions
 <!--
-Add as many details as possible to help others reproduce the issue and test the fix.
+Add as many details as possible to help others reproduce the issue and test the changes.
 "Before / After" screenshots can also be very helpful when the change is visual.
 -->